 Many Southern states are beginning to experiment with bamboo, and Lewis herself has been involved with collecting data on American production.
 In October of 2010, Lewis moved to Perry, Georgia from Seattle, Washington to investigate how many pounds per acre several different species of bamboo would yield.
 For those interested in the particulars of variety and pound per acre, visit the ongoing study at her website, bamboofarmingusa.com.

 Lewis is involved in all aspects of raising and selling bamboo from germination to fabrication.
-Through her site and her farming efforts, Lewis aims to educate farmers as to the many commercial advantages to their crop.
+Through her site and her farming efforts, Lewis aims to educate farmers as to the many commercial advantages of their crop.
 Whether it be selling the young shoots to restaurants for special dishes, bagged for charcoal or kindling, used as fodder for livestock, mulch, or building material, farming bamboo can be a profitable endeavor.

 At Bambu Batu, we are excited to see more bamboo grown on native ground, and look forward to seeing what her research and advocacy will produce in the future!